canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Markdown support
 ^^^^^^^^^^^^^^^^

 By default, Sphinx uses reStructuredText.
-To be able to build Markdown, it relies on the `MyST parser <https://myst-parser.readthedocs.io/en/latest/>`_, enabled by the `myst-parser` extension.
+Markdown is supported through the `MyST parser <https://myst-parser.readthedocs.io/en/latest/>`_, which is enabled with the `myst-parser` extension.

 Canonical theme
 ^^^^^^^^^^^^^^^

 The Canonical theme is packaged as a standalone `canonical-sphinx <https://github.com/canonical/canonical-sphinx>`_ extension.
-It is based on an upstream Furo theme and is designed to follow Canonical branding.
+It is based on `Furo <https://github.com/pradyunsg/furo>`__ and is designed to follow Canonical branding.

-Command line tools
+Command-line tools
 ------------------

 The Starter Pack uses Make as its local build system.
-The Starter Pack's Makefile serves as an interface for operating the project, including setting up the virtual environment, installing dependencies, and more, through CLI commands.
+The Starter Pack's Makefile provides a command-line interface for setting up the virtual environment, installing dependencies, building the documentation, and more.

 Makefile
 ~~~~~~~~